hash-bang/ng-xenophilous/README.md

 	<script src="/bower_components/ng-xenophilous/ngXenophilous.js"></script>

+**NOTE**: Due to the complex nature of actually finding the Angular controllers this module has a dependency on jQuery.

 FAQ
 ---
 * *Why this module* - Because I was having problems getting Angular to work with jQuery or *any* other JavaScript library without a load of faff.
 * *Why the stupid name* - [The internet](https://answers.yahoo.com/question/index?qid=20080712230820AAAhkXC) informs me that Xenophilous is the opposite of Xenophobic (self contained).
 Which is certainly the attitude we are trying to foster here.
 * *How do you recommend using this module* - Really this is just an add-on to Angular which enables it to work a bit better with external libraries.
 Use Angular for the majority of your coding and the functions provided by ngXenophilous for small jobs.
 I would certainly not recommend writing anything more than single liners - move your complex stuff to an Angular controller.
+* *Arn't all of the methods outlined here bad practice* - Yes and no. Angular recommends dropping jQuery entirely in its documentation - while this is a nice idea in a perfect world a lot of us still have legacy applications or JavaScript components that are not directly Angular compatible.
+This module attempts to cater for these without breaking the Angular framework too badly.
+* *Can't I just use `angular.element($('#userCtrl')).scope()` to find the scope of an object* - Certainly!
+Unfortunately Angular has lots of weird behaviours such as ensuring your within an `$apply` container and checking we are not already in a `$digest` phase before we can even begin.
+This module works around all these difficulties and provides a clean a way as possible to address Angular without having to deal with these problems every time.
+* *I know of a better way of finding Angular controllers without using jQuery selectors* - Yey!
+Please contact the author so he can update this module.

 Features